OkelyKodely/MPCMartus/README.md

- MPC Martus is a c tetris clone written with a class (object).
+ MPC Martus is a c tetris clone.
 Runs on windows.